Soft Mushroom Polenta with Parmesan Cream and Truffle

 Preparation

-- Prepare the mushrooms: In a large skillet, sauté the garlic clove with a drizzle of oil.
-Add the mushrooms and sauté over high heat until they release their moisture and are golden brown.
-Season with salt, add the chopped parsley, and keep warm.
+- Prepare the mushrooms: In a large pan, sauté the garlic clove with a drizzle of oil.
+Add the mushrooms and cook over high heat until they have lost their water and are golden.
+Season with salt, add chopped parsley, and keep warm.

-- Cook the polenta: Bring salted water to a boil and slowly pour in the cornmeal, stirring vigorously with a whisk to avoid lumps.
-Cook according to the package directions.
+- Cook the polenta: Bring salted water to a boil and slowly pour in the corn flour, stirring vigorously with a whisk to prevent lumps.
+Cook according to the times indicated on the package.

-- Royal Mantecatura: Once the polenta is cooked, turn off the heat and add the Truffle Butter.
-Stir well until completely melted: this will give the polenta a wonderful shine and aroma.
+- The "Royal" creaming: Once the polenta is cooked, turn off the heat and add the Truffle Butter.
+Mix well until completely melted: this will give the polenta an extraordinary sheen and aroma.

-- Assemble the dish: Pour the soft polenta into soup plates or onto a wooden cutting board.
-Make a small well in the center and arrange the sautéed mushrooms inside.
+- Assemble the dish: Pour the soft polenta into deep plates or onto a wooden cutting board.
+Create a small well in the center and place the sautéed mushrooms in it.

-- The finishing touch: Top each dish with a generous spoonful of Parmigiano-Reggiano and Truffle Sauce drizzled over the still-warm mushrooms.
+- The finishing touch: Complete each dish with a generous spoonful of Parmigiano Reggiano and Truffle Sauce poured over the still-warm mushrooms.
 The heat will slightly melt the cream, creating a perfect contrast.

-For an even richer dish, you can add some flakes of aged Parmesan cheese or a few toasted walnut kernels on top (TOP: flakes of fresh truffle, if available).
+For an even richer dish, you can add some flakes of aged Parmesan or a few toasted walnuts (TOP: fresh truffle shavings, if available).

-It pairs divinely with a glass of full-bodied red wine:
+It pairs divinely with a full-bodied red wine:

-- a Nebbiolo or Barolo, if you're aiming for absolute elegance, Nebbiolo is the truffle's traditional companion.
-Its aromatic complexity and noble structure enhance the dish's woodsy notes without overpowering them.
+- a Nebbiolo or Barolo, if you want absolute elegance, Nebbiolo is the historical companion of truffles.
+Its aromatic complexity and noble structure enhance the earthy notes of the dish without overpowering them.

-- a Barbera d'Alba , if you prefer a wine with a sharp acidity (which helps a lot with polenta and cream cheese), a Barbera is the perfect technical choice.
-It's a "fresh" wine that invites you to take another bite.
+- a Barbera d'Alba, if you prefer a wine with a pronounced acidity (which greatly helps with polenta and cheese cream), a Barbera is the perfect technical choice.
+It's a "fresh" wine that invites another bite.

-- a barrel-aged Chardonnay (if you prefer white wine).
-If your guests prefer white wine, choose a Chardonnay that has been aged in oak.
-The buttery texture and vanilla notes of the wine will evoke the sweetness of the polenta and the richness of the truffle butter.
+- a Barrique Chardonnay (if you prefer white), if your guests prefer white wine, choose a Chardonnay that has spent time in wood.
+The buttery notes and vanilla hints of the wine will echo the sweetness of the polenta and the richness of the truffle butter.